gcallah/PropArgs/README.md

 PropArgs is initialized by sequentially loading the following five stages of input:

 1. Data Store

-1. Environment
+2. Environment

-1. Property File
+3. Property File

-1. Command Line
+4. Command Line

-1. User
+5. User

+The above is the default ordering.
+The user may change that order.

 Properties may be added in any stage except User.
 A property defined in one stage may be overwritten in later stages.